andreas-zeller/andreas-zeller.github.io/Fandango.md

 ## Task 9: A Paper Generator

 Put all the above together to create a _random scientific paper_ in Markdown (and then LaTeX, and then PDF).
 The best generated paper will get an award.

+## Task 10: Large Language Models (Bonus)

+For the abstract of the above paper, create a grammar that creates a random scientific-sounding title; then ask an LLM of your choice to create an abstract for it.
+Integrate the interaction into the `Markdown.fan` file.